 the MATLAB® workspace for further analysis.
 In the PID Tuner tab,

 Export.
 Check the plant model you want to export to the MATLAB workspace.
 For this example, export

 identified from response data.
 You can also export the tuned PID controller.
 Click

 OK.
 The models you selected are saved to the MATLAB workspace.

-Alternatively, right-click a plant in the Data Browser to select it for tuning or export it to the MATLAB workspace.
+Alternatively, right-click a plant in the Plant List to select it for tuning or export it to the MATLAB workspace.